geoscixyz/gpg/content/seismic/reflection/seismic_reflection_stacking.rst

 	:scale: 125 %

-In the figure above right, the CMP gather for point 988 has been moveout corrected using different velocites.
+In the figure above right, the CMP gather for point 988 has been moveout corrected using different velocities.
 The moveout correction using a velocity of 1225 ft/s (328 m/s) causes the reflection events to occur at about the same time for all traces.
 Stacking these signals will produce a high quality reflection signal.
 Conversely, a velocity of 1075 ft/s is too small and produces too large a correction at far offsets.

 .. figure:: ./images/wrong_velocity_stack.gif